joewuthrich/planet-generator/README.md

 # Planet Generator
-A way to generate random planets in minecraft, with a number of different settings.
+A way to generate random planets in Minecraft, with a number of different settings.

 ## Planet Generation
 The planets are generated in the following way: